luke-landry/trit-file-transfer/README.md

 ## Installation
 ### Ubuntu
-1. Download the release binary
+1. Build the binary (will be available for download soon)
 2. Make the file executable with
 ```bash
 chmod +x trit